 The 12th most popular snowboarding destination in British Columbia.

-West of Golden in the Dogtooth range of the infamous Purcells, the Kicking Horse resort ski area has 120 runs over 2,800 acres served by five lifts accessing a maximum vertical drop of 4,133 feet.
-The Kicking Horse Resort is well-known for it's challenging terrain including over 85 inbounds chutes to explore.
+West of Golden in the Dogtooth range of the infamous Purcells, the Kicking Horse resort ski area has 120 runs over 2,800 acres served by five lifts accessing a maximum vertical drop of 4,460 feet.
+With an average annual snowfall of 288 inches, the Kicking Horse Resort is well-known for it's challenging terrain including over 85 inbounds chutes to explore.

 If you are looking for some serious inbounds terrain to explore, try hiking south from the main gondola over to Terminator Peak and on over to T2 Bowl.
 There are numerous double black diamond runs with over 3,000 feet of descent.
 Also, check out the 3,000 foot descent off Molar Ridge.